Ogaden War: Post war

-Foreign correspondents who visited the Ogaden during the early 1980s noted widespread evidence of a 'dual society', with the Somali inhabitants of the region strongly identified as 'Western Somalis'.
+Foreign correspondents who visited the Ogaden in the early 1980s noted widespread evidence of a 'dual society', with the Somali inhabitants of the region strongly identified as 'Western Somalis' rather than Ethiopians.
 Artificial droughts and famine were induced by the Derg regime to break down Somali opposition to Ethiopian rule in the Ogaden.
-In the early 1980s the Ethiopian government rendered the region a vast military zone, engaging in indiscriminate aerial bombardments and forced resettlement programs.
+The Ethiopian government rendered the region a vast military zone, engaging in indiscriminate aerial bombardments and forced resettlement programs.
+By May 1980, the rebels, with the assistance of a small number of SNA soldiers who continued helping their guerrilla war, controlled a large part of the Ogaden region.
+It took a massive counter-insurgency campaign to clear much of the region, although the insurgency persisted into the mid-1980s.
 During 1981 there were an estimated 70,000 Ethiopian troops in the Ogaden, supported by 10,000 Cuban army troops who garrisoned the regions towns.
-By May 1980, the rebels, with the assistance of a small number of SNA soldiers who continued helping their guerrilla war, controlled a large part of the Ogaden region.
-It took a massive counter-insurgency campaign to clear the region of guerrillas by 1981, although the insurgency continued until the mid-1980s.
-The WSLF was practically defunct by the mid-1980s, and its splinter group, the Ogaden National Liberation Front (ONLF), operated from headquarters in Kuwait.
-Even though elements of the ONLF would later manage to slip back into the Ogaden, their actions had little impact.

 For the Barre regime, the invasion was perhaps the greatest strategic blunder since independence, and it greatly weakened the military.
 Almost one-third of regular SNA soldiers, three-eighths of its armored units, and half of the Somali Air Force (SAF) were lost.
 The weakness of the Barre administration led it to effectively abandon the dream of a unified Greater Somalia.
 The failure of the war aggravated discontent with the Barre regime; the first organized opposition group, the Somali Salvation Democratic Front (SSDF), was formed by army officers in 1979.
+The SSDF possessed little autonomy over Ethiopian security forces, as it was 'created, organized, trained and financed by Ethiopia'.
+The Ethiopians intended to use the SSDF to overthrow Barre and install a friendly Somali regime.
+The United States adopted Somalia as a Cold War ally after the war in the Ogaden ended in exchange for use of Somali bases, though the Americans only began delivering significant military assistance in the aftermath of the Ethiopian-Somali War of 1982.

-The United States adopted Somalia as a Cold War ally from the late 1970s to 1988 in exchange for use of Somali bases it used for access to the Middle East, and as a way to exert influence in the Horn of Africa.
-A second armed clash in 1988 between Somalia and Ethiopia ended when the two countries agreed to withdraw their armed forces from the border.
+Throughout the rest of the 1980s the WSLF was mired in a stalemate and unable to expand operations, largely due to hostile Somali rebel groups who served as proxy forces for Addis Ababa.
+An April 1988 agreement between Ethiopia and Somalia would result in the end of the organization's operations, as the Somali government actively restricted its operations and withdrew all support.